-Register online ncacbsa.org/aquatics.
+Register online at stlbsa.org/training/aquatics.
 Register early to ensure your place in the course.
 A minimum of three participants is needed one week before the course.
 If there are not sufficient registrations one week before the course it will be cancelled (we will attempt to contact you).

-The \$60 SWR course registration fee includes the required textbook, the classroom session, and the water session.
-If you already have the Aquatics Supervision manual then the course fee is \$30.
+The \$30 SWR course registration fee includes the required textbook, the classroom session, and the water session.
 Please note that the same book is used for this course and the BSA Paddle Craft Safety course.